MacFJA/svelte-persistent-store/README.md

 More information about types can be found in the generated `types/index.d.ts` (`npm run prebuild`) or in the generated documentation (`npm run doc`).

+## Backwards Compatibility Break

+### `1.3.0` to `2.0.0`
+Data persisted in version `1.3.0` may not be deserializable with version `2.*`.

+If you have persisted store that contains Javascript class with version `1.3.0` of `@macfja/svelte-persistent-store` you will not be able to get the data by default.
+This is due to a change of data serialization.
+More information [here](.docs/How-To/06-Change-Serialization.md)

 ## Contributing

 Contributions are welcome.
 Please open up an issue or create PR if you would like to help out.